pfirsich/htcpp/README.md

 ## To Do (Must)
 * **Fix: Handle pending bytes to write for TLS correctly.
 Currently I complete an SSL operation even if there are pending bytes.
 I need a more elaborate state machine**.
 * Config files and possibility to host multiple websites
-* Make it possible to have request handlers do other async IO (pass a continuation instead of using return value?)
 * Add request read timeout (to be less susceptible to trickle attacks).
 I have not done this yet, because it's tricky with SSL right now.
 Note: Be aware of connection reuse, i.e. idle connections should time out, overly long requests should time out, single reads should also time out.
 * Make it work with certbot: If I implement automatic reloading of certificates and implement multiple websites, so I can host .well-known/acme-challenge on port 80, then I think the rest is just configuration.
 * Make file reading asynchronous (there are a bunch of problem with this though)